Tight Bounds for The Price of Fairness: Upper Bounds for The Price of Proportional Fairness

-We next characterize an optimal solution, $(x^*,y^*,l^*)$, to Problem \eqref{minxy}.
-We start by characterizing $x^*$ and $y^*$ in the next two claims.
-The proofs of these claims, as well as the proofs of the other claims used to prove Theorem 2 are provided in Appendix \ref{sec:proofclaims712}.
+We next characterize an optimal solution, $(x^*,y^*,l^*)$, to Problem \eqref{minxy}. \yding{Later, we will show that $(x^*,y^*,l^*)$ is also a feasible solution to the original Problem \eqref{pb2}, and thus, it is an optimal solution to Problem \eqref{pb2} as well.
+The characterization of $(x^*,y^*,l^*)$ leads to a complete characterization of an optimal solution, $(c^*,l^*)$, to the original Problem \eqref{pofpfue}.} We start by characterizing $x^*$ and $y^*$ for a given $l^*$ in the next two claims, whose proofs are in Appendix \ref{sec:proofclaims712}.

 \begin{claim} $x^*=1/L_{l^*+1}$. \end{claim}